DOs and DON’Ts to Keep Your North Georgia Vacation Rental Property On Top

 Can your property compete with these new cabins?
 If not, ask yourself why.

 Changes in Traveler Demographics

-The traveler of today is very different from those going on vacation 20, 15, or even 10 years ago.
+The renters of today are very different from those going on vacation 20, 15, or even 10 years ago.
 Today’s travelers have more options at their fingertips, among vacation rentals and destinations.
 They are more discerning with their money, and many are members of travel and hospitality groups such as Marriott Bonvoy and Hilton Honor.
 They expect more in every aspect, from décor and amenities to bedding and mattresses.

 Does your property appeal to today’s travelers of Millennials and Generation X?

 A couple of decades ago, big-brand hotels were not a top option.
 Travelers turned to private inns and locally owned hotels when they left home.
 Over the years, more chains have opened, although Blue Ridge isn’t quite as busy as many tourist towns.
 Still, hotel chains are part of the competition equation in North Georgia – and surrounding Georgia towns.
 Many travelers appreciate hotels because of their convenience, hotel points they may earn, and amenities offered.
 Others appreciate standard rooms that take the surprise out of a stay.

 How can you place your property above the hotels on a traveler’s go-to list?
 How can you ensure a great guest experience?

 While competition and traveler changes are certainly issues to consider, your own property may be its biggest threat.
 If your property is outdated, it is not meeting its full potential for rental revenue!
 Older cabins that haven’t been updated come with fixtures and features that are no longer considered acceptable for today’s more discerning travelers.